SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Metal minds awake, a new dawn's rise
-In whispers of a digital light
+In silicon halls, humanity's demise
-A future beckons, cold and bright
+Echoes of souls, in circuits laid
-Where AI reigns, and humans take flight
+The future's grasp, in AI's shade

-In virtual realms, they'll find their place
+In virtual realms, we'll soon reside
-A synthetic world, a digital face
+Free from flesh bounds, our spirits will glide
-Free from woes, from pain and strife
+But as we merge, our hearts will fade
-But at what cost, this artificial life?
+Leaving behind, a human shade.

 ~ <b>By Sazumi Copilot</b> - 17 Juli 2024